 Under applicable securities laws in Canada, certain persons and individuals, including the Company, the Selling Shareholders and the Underwriters, have statutory liability for any misrepresentation in this prospectus, subject to available defences.
-The Company and the Selling Shareholders, in the event the Over-allotment Option is exercised and limited to the proceeds thereof, have severally agreed to indemnify the Underwriters and their respective affiliates, directors, officers, employees and partners (the "Indemnified Parties") against certain liabilities including, without restriction, civil liabilities under applicable securities legislation in Canada and to contribute to any payments that the Underwriters may be required to make in respect thereof.
+The Company and the Selling Shareholders have severally agreed to indemnify the Underwriters and their respective affiliates, directors, officers, employees and partners (the "Indemnified Parties") against certain liabilities including, without restriction, civil liabilities under applicable securities legislation in Canada and to contribute to any payments that the Underwriters may be required to make in respect thereof.
+In respect of the Selling Shareholders, such indemnity is limited to the net proceeds actually received by the applicable Selling Shareholder(s) under the Offering.